 Is Arabic really necessary if my contract is in English?

 Your contract may be in English, but Dubai mainland court proceedings are in Arabic.
-Every document — your contract, invoices, correspondence, demand letters — must be officially translated before filing.
-Beyond the legal requirement, Arabic capability means your agency can draft court submissions in the judge's language rather than relying on translations that may lose legal nuance.
+Every document must be officially translated before filing.
+Beyond the legal requirement, Arabic capability means your agency can draft court submissions in the judge's language.
 If your case goes to DIFC Courts, proceedings are in English — but your agency should still have Arabic capability for mainland enforcement.

 What if I don't know what language my debtor speaks?